Hans Urs von Balthasar: Later years: Communio and ecclesiastical honors

 With Joseph Ratzinger and Henri de Lubac, he founded the international theological journal Communio in 1971, with collaboration from members of the Italian Communion and Liberation movement, including Angelo Scola.
-The journal was conceived as a more traditionally minded alternative to the progressive Concilium, and von Balthasar described its mission in terms of courage: "[T]his truth we believe in strips us bare.
+The journal was conceived as a more traditionally minded alternative to the progressive Concilium, and Balthasar described its mission in terms of courage: "[T]his truth we believe in strips us bare.
 Like lambs among wolves.
 It is not a matter of bravado, but of Christian courage, to expose oneself to risk."
 Karol Wojtyła became the editor of the Polish edition of the review.

 Later in the 1970s, he was given fellowships at the British Academy and the Académie des Sciences Morales et Politiques, in addition to prizes for translation.
-In 1984 Pope John Paul II awarded him the first Paul VI International Prize for his contributions to theology.
+In 1984 John Paul II awarded him the first Paul VI International Prize for his contributions to theology.
 The following year saw an official Vatican symposium on the life and work of Adrienne von Speyr, which closed with a laudatory closing address by the pope.

 Death

-From the low point of being banned from teaching as a result of his leaving the Society of Jesus, von Balthasar's reputation had risen to the extent that Pope John Paul II announced plans to make him a cardinal on 29 May 1988.
+From the low point of being banned from teaching as a result of his leaving the Society of Jesus, Balthasar's reputation had risen to the extent that John Paul II announced plans to make him a cardinal on 29 May 1988.
 He died, however, in his home in Basel on 26 June 1988, two days before the ceremony which would have granted him that rank.
 He is buried in the cemetery of the Church of St. Leodegar im Hof (Hofkirche) in Lucerne.